Theodore Case: Case and DeForest

 The dispute between Case and DeForest was due to Case not being properly credited for his lab's contributions to Phonofilms.
 Case attended the April 1923 presentation of Phonofilm and was never mentioned during that presentation.
 By this time, DeForest had already been repeatedly warned by Case to present the truth of the inventions, to no avail.
 The films shown at the Phonofilm presentation used the Case Research Lab AEO Light for recording sound, were filmed with a camera designed by the Case Lab, and used the Case Lab's Thallofide Cell for reproducing the sound.
 In September 1925, Case stopped providing DeForest with his lab's inventions, effectively putting DeForest out of the sound film business, but not out of the "claiming to have invented sound film" business.

 The Case Research Lab then set about to perfect the system of sound film they had provided DeForest, now that DeForest was no longer able to inhibit their development of this new technology.
 One of the first things Case did was to change the location of the sound head on a sound-film projector from being above the picture head (as had been the Phonofilm standard) to below the picture head.
 According to Sponable, there were three reasons for this change: to accommodate a large flywheel in the soundhead, to simplify the design of the printer (which printed the picture and soundtrack in two separate passes) and to prevent films made to the Phonofilm standard being played on Case equipment.
-Case chose a separation of 20 frames between the sound and the picture frame to which it relates, this standard was adopted by all subsequent sound-on-film systems and still applies to this day.
+Case chose a separation of 20 frames between the sound and the picture frame to which it relates, this standard was adopted by all subsequent sound-on-film systems.

 Case, Elwell and John Logie Baird

-In June 1924, renowned Scottish inventor and television pioneer John Logie Baird bought from Cyril Frank Elwell a thallium sulphide (Thalofide) cell, developed by Case.
-The Thalofide cell was part of the important new technology of 'talking pictures', i.e. Phonofilm.
+In June 1924, renowned Scottish inventor and television pioneer John Logie Baird bought from Cyril Frank Elwell a thalofide cell, developed by Case.
+The thalofide cell was part of the important new technology of 'talking pictures', i.e. Phonofilm.